HOLIDAYS ARE A TIME FOR CELEBRATIONS that include family, visitors, parties, and good food. Too much holiday food for your dog may

 Dog owners should suspect a problem with the pancreas if their pet has a fever, reduced appetite, appears to have a painful abdomen, is showing signs of depression and dehydration, is vomiting and/or passing yellow, greasy diarrhea.
 Do not hesitate to seek medical help.
 Your veterinarian will take a detailed history, conduct a physical exam, and do blood tests

 to check pancreatic enzyme levels.
 A white blood cell count, x-rays, and ultrasound tests may also be required.
-Initial treatment focuses on withholding intake of food (to rest the pancreas), managing/relieving the pain, establishing proper fluid and electrolyte balances, preventing infection, and controlling possible complications.
+Initial treatment focuses on managing/relieving the pain, controlling nausea, establishing proper fluid and electrolyte balances, preventing infection, and controlling possible complications.

 WHAT IS THE PROGNOSIS?